moneyadviceservice/mas-standards/git-standards.md

 $ git checkout -b feature/add_pension_calculator
 ```

-* Delete your branch from the upstream repository after it's merged, unless
+* Don't forget to delete your branch from the upstream repository after
-there is a specific reason not to.
+it's merged, unless there is a specific reason not to.

 ## Commits